Optimal waveform for fast synchronization of airfoil wakes: Fast synchronization analysis through the phase-reduction approach

-To obtain the phase dynamics of the dominant limit cycle oscillation, we consider Floquet eigenfunction $\boldsymbol{Q}$ and adjoint-eigenfunction $\boldsymbol{Q}^*$ corresponding to the zero eigenvalue.
-The phase dynamics is obtained by projecting the perturbed dynamics in equation~\ref{eq:NS_force} on the adjoint eigenfunction with,
+To obtain the phase dynamics of the dominant limit cycle oscillation, we consider Floquet eigenfunction $\boldsymbol{Q}$ and adjoint eigenfunction $\boldsymbol{Q}^*$ corresponding to the zero eigenvalue.
+This Floquet-zero eigenvalue corresponds to the phase degree of freedom for the stable limit cycle dynamics.
+Thus phase dynamics is obtained by projecting the perturbed dynamics in equation~\ref{eq:NS_force} on the adjoint eigenfunction as